aida-ugent/EvalNE-robustness/README.md

-# A Systematic Evaluation of Node Embedding Robustness #
+# Code for reproducing the experients of "A Systematic Evaluation of Node Embedding Robustness", LoG 2022 #

 This folder contains the EvalNE framework as well as our proposed extension towards robustness evaluation.
 This code together with the config files included in the `experiments` folder